Lanex69/Security-Telemetry-Engine/README.md

 - True Positive Rate (TPR) and False Positive Rate (FPR)
 - Detection latency (event to alert time)
 - Alert volume before and after correlation
 - Severity and prioritization scores

+This testbed is designed primarily for controlled academic experiments rather than production SOC deployment.

 ---